zouloux/pasta/docs/about.md

 ## About

 **Pasta** is a minimalist set of scripts and conventions to self-host **Docker Applications** and **Git Projects** on **Debian based VPS servers**.
-In other words it's an headless **Open-source alternative to CloudFlare, Vercel or Heroku**.
+In other words it's an headless **Open-source alternative to CloudFlare, Netlify, Vercel or Heroku**.
 It can live on $1 / month VPS for simple projects hosting.

 - **[One line server install script](https://zouloux.github.io/pasta/#/00.server/00.install/03.install-pasta-server)**
 - Has **sud-domains routing** and **automatic SSL generation** thanks to [Nginx proxy](https://github.com/nginx-proxy/nginx-proxy) and [acme-companion](https://github.com/nginx-proxy/acme-companion).